 One of the biggest problems affecting the quality of coffee is staleness.
 If you’re not storing your beans in a airtight container, your beans won’t stay fresh for very long.
 Perhaps the worst place to store beans is in a hopper above a grinder.
-Next would be the single ply paper bag that your beans come in.
+Next would be the single ply paper bag that beans are shipped in.
 Even that air tight resealable container that you repeatedly open and close, introduces air which encourages oxidation.

 Bean Vault Base

-To help keep your workspace tidy and well organized, we’re pleased to offer Bases for the Bean Vaults.
+To help keep your workspace tidy and well organized, we’re pleased to offer another accessory with are Bases for the Bean Vaults.
 Bases are sold in pairs and can accommodate 12 individual Bean Vaults.
 Our Machined Bases may be purchased separately or for additional savings, in Bean Vault Sets.
 And like all of our products the Bases are solidly made with each one roughly weighing roughly a pound or 450g.
 They are precision crafted, CNC machined out of solid aluminum and finished with a hard wearing anodized surface.

 Bean Vault Base Hardwood